-Attendance to every class is expected, since class time will involve interactive exercises as well as lectures.
-The dates of in-class quizzes will not be announced ahead of time.
+Attendance to every class is expected, since class time may involve interactive exercises as well as lectures.
+The dates of in-class quizzes will not generally be announced ahead of time.
 If you need to be absent for a valid reason, please contact me ahead of time.
-Any student with more than two unexcused absences after the first week will receive a penalty to his or her overall course grade.
+If you miss class due to illness, please explain your situation when you get back.
+Any student with more than two absences after the first week will receive a penalty to his or her overall course grade.
+Beyond the first two absences, excused absences will carry a penalty of 0.01 per occurrence, while the penalty for unexcused absences will grow (0.01 for the first, 0.01+0.02=0.03 for the second, 0.01+0.02+0.03=0.06 for the third, etc).